How To Amend Sandy Soil

 • Increasing microbial activity: The organic matter will provide food for soil microbes, which can break down the material and release nutrients into the soil, thereby enhancing soil microbial activity.

-• Reducing erosion: The topdressing layer protects the soil surface from wind and water erosion.
+• Reducing soil erosion: The topdressing layer protects the soil surface from wind and water erosion, which sandy areas are especially prone to.

 Topdressing is a simple process.
 Here’s how to topdress your lawn:

-• Clean up any debris such as grass clippings or soil plugs from the dethatching or aerating process.
+Step 5: Clean up debris such as grass clippings or soil plugs from the dethatching or aerating process.

-• Spread the material onto the lawn using a shovel.
+Step 6: Spread the organic material onto the lawn using a shovel.
 Water or rake it in so it evenly penetrates the soil.

 Mulching